DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ## Performance

-Below is an overview of
+Below is an overview of the model's performance on test data.

 ### Results

 The current top model was trained first on 9000 polygons with balanced classes (+1000 for validation) for 15 epochs, followed by 20 epochs on 4500 unbalanced classes.
-Testing this model on initial test data gives a precision of 83% and recall of 92%.
-The original test data, however, appears to be flawed upon visual inspection of results.
+Testing this model on initial test data gives a precision and recall of 83% and 92%, respectively.
+The original test data, however, appears to be flawed upon visual inspection of results (see [below](#misclassified-polygons)).
 We therefore needed a method for getting accurate metrics.
 To accomplish this we classified 1650 test polygons manually, using multiple sources to confirm the true classification of each polygon.
 We then compared the results to the original test data as well as PoolNet classifications.
 The reliable test data indicates a precision of 88% and recall of 93% by our model.
 Results are summarized in the table below.

 #### Test Dataset #1: